MGamalE/Android-CICD/README.md

 ## Getting Started With CD ⚡

-To get start with build CD piplines, you should integrate your app with **Firebase Distribution**, then you could setup your workflow, please checkout [Firebase Distribution](https://firebase.google.com/docs/app-distribution) for more how to integrate your app with firebase :monocle_face:
+To get start with build CD pipelines, you should integrate your app with **Firebase Distribution**, then you could setup your workflow, please checkout [Firebase Distribution](https://firebase.google.com/docs/app-distribution) for more how to integrate your app with firebase :monocle_face:

 > Firebase App Distribution makes distributing your apps to trusted testers painless.
 By getting your apps onto testers' devices quickly, you can get feedback early and often.